 So why is it hard to find a good man?
 Are they all taken and we have to settle for second best?
 I shudder.

-I honestly thought that by this age, men (and women) would have gone through all the crap they need to go through in life, learned lessons, grown from them and became better people.
+I honestly thought that by this age, men (and women) would have gone through all the crap they need to go through in life, learned lessons from past relationships, grown from them and became better people.

 No?
 Am I that naive?

 I mean I ain’t perfect by any stretch of the imagination but I think I’m a pretty good catch.
 I got my crap together (when I remember where I put it) and I’m beyond all the trauma and other icky stuff I went through in life.
 I’ve evolved and think I’m a pretty damn good person (why is this always about you Iva?)